rust-lang/rust-forge/src/infra/other-installation-methods.md

 The most common reasons to use these are:

 - Offline installation
-- Prefering a more platform-integrated, graphical installer on Windows
+- Preferring a more platform-integrated, graphical installer on Windows

 Each of these binaries is signed with the [Rust signing key], which is [available on keybase.io], by the Rust build infrastructure, with [GPG].
 In the